christophrumpel/cv/README.md

 ### Blogging 📝

-* I blog about PHP, Laravel, chatbots and everything in-between on my personal [blog](http://christoph-rumpel.com)
+* I blog about PHP, Laravel, chatbots, and everything in-between on my personal [blog](http://christoph-rumpel.com)
 * I have blogged several years for the [Liechtenecker Blog](https://liechtenecker.at/blog) (German)

 ### Talks 💬

 In 2016 I started to give meetup talks in Vienna.
-Since then, speaking has become an important part of my work.
-In 2018, I have spoken on 12 different conferences and meetups in five different countries.
+Since then, speaking has become an essential part of my work.
+In 2018, I spoke on 12 different conferences and meetups in five different countries.
-Checkout this [video](https://www.youtube.com/watch?v=IDoQ5fLLURg) of my talk in Kiew / Ukraine or my [website](http://christoph-rumpel.com/talks) for more details on my talks.
+Check out this [video](https://www.youtube.com/watch?v=IDoQ5fLLURg) of my talk in Kiew / Ukraine or my [website](http://christoph-rumpel.com/talks) for more details on my talks.

 ## Specialization 🖖🏼

 ### Chatbots 🤖

 Since 2016 I have spent most of my time at Liechtenecker working with chatbots.
 Lichtenecker is among the few companies who already built several chatbots for Austrian companies.
-Besides Facebook and Slack we also developed custom chatbots and chatbot interfaces for website integrations.
+Besides Facebook and Slack, we also developed custom chatbots and chatbot interfaces for website integrations.
-As I mentioned earlier I also did several talks on my experiences on this topic so far and I have writen an e-book called "[Build Chatbots with PHP](https://christoph-rumpel.com/build-chatbots-with-php)".
+As I mentioned earlier, I also did several talks on my experiences on this topic so far, and I have written an e-book called "[Build Chatbots with PHP](https://christoph-rumpel.com/build-chatbots-with-php)".

-Generally speaking, PHP and Laravel are the tools I use everday and what I know best.
+Generally speaking, PHP and Laravel are the tools I use every day and what I know best.

 Chatbots I have built: